Bizcomm-convospan/Trendsetter/README.md

 ### 1. Environment Setup

-Before running the application, you need to set up your environment variables.
+**This step is mandatory.** Before running the application, you need to set up your environment variables.
 These are essential for connecting to Firebase and other services.
+The application will not start without them.

 1. Copy the example environment file:
     ```bash